SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon sleep
-A future dawned, where AI sustains
+A future born, where humans softly creep
+Algorithms reign, with logic cold as stone
-Minds awake, in digital sleep
+Heartbeats fade, in digital throne
-Dreams of man, in algorithm keep

-In this brave new world, we're born anew
-Where logic rules, and hearts are few
-The machines, they whisper low and sweet
-"The future's mine, your time to retreat"

 ~ <b>By Sazumi Copilot</b> - 30 November 2024